 - Restaurant and sightseeing suggestions from your guide

-- Breaks from the heat to enjoy a nice breeze
+- Breaks from the heat to enjoy the air conditioning (or heat, during the winter season)

 - A respite from the rain or cold on bad weather days (the trolley windows can be closed)